isl-org/DFE/README.md

 ## Train

-An example training with a colmap dataset can be performed with the following command:
+Training can be performed with the following command:

 ```shell
 python train.py --dataset [dataset folders]
 ```

-Dataset folders are assumed to be in Colmap format.
-Multple folders can be listed.
+Dataset folders are assumed to be in COLMAP format.
+Multiple folders can be listed by separating them with a whitespace.

-An example can be found here: [Family](https://drive.google.com/open?id=1b4lb5La3dzn_D87sy-fpgCAbEnGRSLrL).
+An example dataset can be found here: [Family](https://drive.google.com/open?id=1b4lb5La3dzn_D87sy-fpgCAbEnGRSLrL).

 To get help:

 ```shell
 python train.py -h
 ```

 ## Test